jenkinsci/plugin-modernizer-tool/README.md

 - `--recipe` or `-r`: (required) Name of recipe to apply to the plugins.

 - `--plugin-file` or `-f`: (optional) Path to the text file that contains a list of plugins. (see example [plugin file](docs/example-plugins.txt))

-- `--dry-run` or `-n`: (optional) Enables dry run mode, generating patch files instead of applying changes.
-The patch files will be generated at `target/rewrite/rewrite.patch` inside the plugin directory if any change is made.

 - `--skip-push` (optional) Skips pushing changes to the remote repository.
 Always enabled in dry-run mode.